-The following information has been prepared by the staff of the Department of Public Service in order to assist you in applying for a Certificate of Public Convenience and Necessity.
+The following information has been prepared by the staff of the Department of Public Service (DPS) in order to assist applicants in applying for a Certificate of Public Convenience and Necessity (CPCN).
 Although it is intended to be self-explanatory, the Department's staff is available to answer any questions that might arise.
-Please address your inquiries to Office of Telecommunications, NYS Department of Public Service, Three Empire State Plaza, Albany, NY 12223-1350, or call the Office of Telecommunications at 518-474-4500.
+For inquiries please call the Office of Telecommunications at the following number: 518-474-4500.

 What is a Certificate of Public Convenience and Necessity?